ariadnecs/ariadnecs/README.md

 Hello there!

-I am a biologist and data scientist <3
+I am a biologist and data engineer <3

 - 💻 Lifelong learner